 WeatherFlow has been revolutionizing the weather industry with the technological developments it offered.
 I think their stations are the only weather stations that apply propriety Continuous Learning algorithms.
-So, the stations automatically calibrate their calculations and measurements daily and polishing the forecast accuracy day after another.
+So, the stations automatically calibrate their calculations and measurements daily and polish the forecast accuracy day after another.

-The station has a great design and design features.
-It seems that their designers knocked it out of park.
+The station has great design and design features.
+It seems that their designers knocked it out of the park.
 This product is similar to the most professional weather stations and some of the features it has even outplay them.

-I am a tech-savvy myself; however, after unboxing I let my kids assemble the device as it was too easy and they were so eager.
+I am tech-savvy myself; however, after unboxing I let my kids assemble the device as it was too easy and they were so eager.
 It took less than twenty minutes for them to read the manual and erect the sensors.
 Right after the completion of setting up, devices connect one another and goes online.